 Are Career Development goals required?

 In the new Performance Management system, all active regular staff are required to enter at least two career development goals.

 Goals should be discussed and documented by June 30, 2023.

 Are goals required for all classified employees?

-Goals are strongly recommended for all regular classified employees as part of the performance review process.
+In the new Performance Management system, goals are required for all active regular staff as part of the performance review process.

 Are goals required for new hires?

 All regular classified employees who begin employment during the goal setting cycle should have goals for the year.
 Probationary employees would still receive the usual six month evaluation, but would also get the standard evaluation at the completion of the performance review cycle.
 Employees who are hired after the goal setting period would only receive the probationary evaluation at the end of six months.